McGill-NLP/retriever-lm-reasoning/README.md

 6. [Contriever + Flan-T5/GPT-3.5 in a DSP framework](https://github.com/stanfordnlp/dspy)

-You may find the visualization of the results in `visualization.ipynb`.
+You may find the visualization of the results in `tests/visualization.ipynb`.
 The dependencies for each model is mentioned briefly.
 You may want to look at each model's repository for more information.

 <details><summary>1.
 REALM</summary>
 <p>